sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/configuration/outputs/kafka.md

 tags: [ "Tyk Streams", "Stream Outputs", "Outputs", "Kafka" ]
 ---

-The kafka output type writes a batch of messages to Kafka brokers and waits for acknowledgement before propagating it back to the input.
+The kafka output type writes a batch of messages to Kafka brokers and waits for acknowledgment before propagating it back to the input.

 ## Common